 Are all seizures the same?

-Epileptic and non-epileptic seizures can look the same and have the same features, but the difference between epileptic and non-epileptic seizures is their cause.
+Epileptic and non-epileptic seizures can look the same and have the same features.
+The difference between epileptic and non-epileptic seizures is their cause.

-Epileptic seizures are caused by a disturbance in the electrical activivty of the brain (and so they always start in the brain).
+Epileptic seizures are caused by a disturbance in the electrical activity of the brain (so they always start in the brain).
 Our brain controls the way we think, move and feel, by passing electrical messages from one brain cell to another.
 What happens to the person during the seizure depends on where in the brain this disrupted activity happens.

 Non-epileptic seizures (NES) are not caused by disrupted electrical activity in the brain and so are different from epilepsy.
 They can have a number of different causes.